Nintendo DSi: Features

 Like the Wii, the DSi has upgradeable firmware, and features a menu interface that displays applications as selectable icons.
-The seven primary icons represent the game card software, "Nintendo DSi Camera", "Nintendo DSi Sound", "Nintendo DSi Shop", "DS Download Play", "PictoChat", and "system settings"; additional applications may be downloaded from the DSi Shop.
+The seven primary icons represent the game card software, "Nintendo DSi Camera", "Nintendo DSi Sound", "Nintendo DSi Shop", "DS Download Play", "PictoChat", and "system settings"; additional applications could be downloaded from the DSi Shop.
 Icons are set in a single-row grid navigable with the stylus or D-pad, and may be re-arranged via drag-and-drop.
 The power button can either soft reset the console, returning it to the main menu, or shut it down.
 Game cards may be hot swapped when the console is set to the main menu, allowing players to switch game cards without shutting down.

 The DSi has more extensive multimedia features than previous models; AAC audio files from other devices, pictures, and downloadable software can be stored to an SD card.
 The latter two do not need external storage and can be stored internally.
 Before taking a photograph, users may modify the viewfinder's live image with ten "lens" options.
-Images captured can be uploaded to the Wii's Photo Channel, and, for consoles with the 1.4 firmware update or greater, to the social networking website Facebook.
+Images captured can be uploaded to the Wii's Photo Channel, and, for consoles with the 1.4 firmware update or greater, to the social networking website Facebook until its discontinuation on January 30, 2014.

 The built-in sound player has voice recording and music playback functionality.
 Voice recordings can be edited with audio filters and manipulated through pitch and playback.
 Users may save and modify up to 18 ten-second sound clips.
 These clips cannot be exported to an SD card.
 Users can play music from SD cards with visualizations displayed on the upper screen.
 AAC audio with .mp4, .m4a, or .3gp filename extensions are supported, but non-AAC formats, including MP3, are not supported.
 Sounds like drum beats and the classic Mario jumping noises can be added with button presses.
 Playing music also has its own set of manipulation options similar to those used for voice recordings, as well as a group of audio filters.
 Using headphones, music can be played when the case is closed.
 Users may export photos, sounds, and Internet settings to a 3DS.